Hey Hey, Ho Ho, QuickTime 7.4 Has Got To Go

 }

 Don’t worry, you don’t need to understand what it does.
 You just need to find it.
 It’s about 2/3 of the way down.
-You could do a Find (Command+F) and look for the phrase function newer - the first result should be this block.
-On the very last line of this block, directly above the }, change the word true to false.
-In simpler terms:
+You could do a Find (⌘+F) and look for the phrase function newer - the first result should be this block.
+On the very last line of this block, directly above the final }

 return true;